falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 ![Warp Image][image7]

-Then I cropped the image in the Region of Interests (ROI) points *(Pipeline line 14-16)*.
-This region contains only the track, and put all information around in black pixel.

-![Warp Image and crop of ROI][image8]

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I changed my ROI image from RGB color space to HSL (hue, saturation, lightness) color space. *(Pipeline line 5)*
+I converted the image from RGB color space to HSL (hue, saturation, lightness) color space. *(Pipeline line 5)*

-![HSL ROI Image][image9]
+![HSL Warp Image][image8]

-I ignored the Hue and Lightness of the output image and keep only the Saturation (S) channel.
-I used a combination of color and gradient thresholds to generate a binary image. *(Pipeline line 9)*
+To view the best result after apply a image filter, I tested two algorithms: Sobel and Binary S Channel.
+In my first approach, I prefered to use Binary S Channel, but the values did not convert to find the lane lines correctly.
+Then I combined S Channel with Sobel and the results were better, but not good enough.
+Then I tested only Sobel and the algorithm resulted in a good behavior for different situations.
+The following picture contain the comparation of S-Channel and Sobel for an image.

-![S-Channel Image][image10]
+![S-Channel and Sobel Image][image9]

+As Sobel algorithm returned better results, I kept it only.
+Sobel algorithm uses the following approachs:
+* Directional Thresh
+* Magnitude Thresh
+* ABS Thresh (X direction only)

+I tuned the parameters of Sobel algorithm to improve the results.
+The directional thresh has none or little important in the final resul.
+The majors thresh were ABS and Mag Thresh.
+Using ABS Thresh in Y direction, the result was worse then Binary S Channel approach.

+To improve the results, I cutted of some parts of the image after apply Sobel algorithm to help the to polynomial function discover the line lanes.
+The image was cutted near the paralel lane lines to increase the performance and discard some other information that can mislead the algorithm.
+The results is shown below.

+![Sobel ROI][image10]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?